-Many charities have lost their Google Ad Grant because they’re not aware of the full Google Ad Grants account management policy.
-A free Google Ad Grants compliance report could make sure your account isn’t suspended again.
+Many charities lose their Google Ad Grant because they’re not aware of the full Google Ad Grants account management policy.
+Enter your details below and I’ll check your account for compliance and then send you a free account audit.

 What are some examples of the new policy requirements for Google Ad Grants account management?